Joecstarr/trains/README.md

 # Download and run

 This repo builds the program from the forked repo in github actions.
 The most recent builds can be found [here](https://github.com/Joecstarr/trains/tags).
 Download the artifact for the version you need (bottom of the action page).
-Unzip the zip file on your system.
-Open a command line and navigate to the directory you just unzipped.
+Open a command line and navigate to the directory with the executable.
 Run the following in that directory

 ## Windows